 The Red Turtle was co-produced by Studio Ghibli, one of the last great makers of hand-drawn animation.
 Studio Ghibli’s most recent film, When Marnie Was There, was released in 2014.
 The director of The Red Turtle, Michaël Dudok de Wit, has been making animated short films for decades, but he had difficulty securing financing for The Red Turtle, his first feature-length film.

 The animation in The Red Turtle is stunning.
 It’s worth comparing to frames from earlier Studio Ghibli and Dudok de Wit films.
-Throughout its history, Studio Ghibli has developed a generally consistent aesthetic (with the exception of some of Isao Takahata's films).
-And Dudok de Wit's films differ from one another in interesting ways.
-This can be read as a preemptive elegy to this form of animation.
+Throughout its history, Studio Ghibli has developed a generally consistent aesthetic (with the exception of some of Isao Takahata’s films).
+And Dudok de Wit’s films differ from one another in interesting ways.
+This can be read as a preemptive elegy to hand-drawn animation.

 This frame comes from Studio Ghibli’s When Marnie Was There, directed by Hiromasa Yonebayashi.
 The colors are bright.
 The girl is less detailed than her surroundings.
 In the background of the frame, lines fade into colors.
 In the foreground, one can see individual blades of grass.

 This is from The Red Turtle.
 Again, in the bottom left, one can see individual leaves.
 But this would be easy to overlook.
 The colors are muted.
 The picture is bleak.

 The Red Turtle is equally effective at capturing vibrant shades of green.
 As in Studio Ghibli’s films, the man is drawn with fewer details than his surroundings, which seem poised to envelop him.
 The lines separating the blades of grass and those differentiating the leaves of the trees are almost impressionistic.
 The patterns formed here don’t necessarily mimic the appearance of nature altogether, but they’re all the more breathtaking for it.